The Day the Earth Blew Up: Plot

-In the town of Grandview, a scientist discovers an asteroid heading towards Earth, but then discovers a UFO hurtling alongside it, which crashes onto Earth.
-When he goes to investigate, he vanishes.
+A scientist discovers an asteroid heading towards Earth, but then discovers a UFO hurtling alongside it, only to vanish when he goes outside to investigate.

-Years earlier, Daffy Duck and Porky Pig were raised by a farmer named Jim, who left everything to the duo under the promise that they would learn the power of responsibility through relying on each other.

-In the present, Daffy and Porky fail a home inspection when the inspector, Mrs. Grecht, points out a gigantic hole in their roof (caused by the UFO).
-With little time to repair their house before it is condemned, the duo is forced to come up with money to pay for the repairs.
-After being fired from multiple jobs due to Daffy's antics, the duo come across Petunia Pig, a scientist working at the Goodie Gum factory, trying to find the perfect flavor.
-She offers the two a job at the factory, and they accept.
+Years ago, Daffy Duck and Porky Pig were raised by a farmer named Jim, who one day left everything to the duo under the promise that they always stick together.
+In the present, Daffy and Porky fail a house inspection and are forced to come up with money to repair their home.
+After being unable to hold a job due to Daffy's antics, the duo come across Petunia Pig, a scientist working at the Goodie Gum factory trying to find the perfect flavor.
+She offers the two a job at the factory and they accept.

 After completing their first shift with no issues, Daffy discovers the scientist pouring green goo into the gum supply.
-Recognizing the goo as the same residue lining the hole in their roof, Daffy tries to alert Porky, but he dismisses it as paranoia.
-The new gum flavor is launched worldwide, and Daffy realizes everyone who chews the gum gets turned into a zombie.
-He tries to warn the public at the launch party, only to get arrested after he annoys the Mayor.
-Consequently, he and Porky are fired.
+Daffy tries to alert Porky, but he dismisses it as paranoia.
+Soon enough, the new gum flavor is launched worldwide, and Daffy realizes everyone chewing the gum gets turned into a zombie.
+He tries to warn the public at the launch party, but nobody believes him and gets himself and Porky fired.